-- The Council uses population projections to anticipate future need at below city-level, enabling us to project overall demand for services and anticipate long-term need. - Edinburgh's 2050 City Vision principles of Fair, Pioneering, Welcoming and Thriving were agreed by the Council in June 2020. - The Council's Business Plan: Our Future Council, Our Future City 2021-24 will guide and focus our priorities, deliver real improvements and build on our success as a capital city with such a high quality of life to end poverty, to become a net zero city by 2030 and to improve the wellbeing of our residents across the whole city. - The Change Strategy framework was published in 2019 and runs until March 2023. - The Integration Joint Board is tasked with delivering its vision for a caring, healthier, safer Edinburgh through taking actions to transform how Council and NHS services and staff teams work together; with other partners; and those who use services and communities.
+- The Council uses population projections to anticipate future need at below city-level, enabling us to project overall demand for services and anticipate long-term need. - Edinburgh's 2050 City Vision principles of Fair, Pioneering, Welcoming and Thriving were agreed by the Council in June 2020. - The Council's Business Plan: Our Future Council, Our Future City 2023-27 will guide and focus our priorities, deliver real improvements and build on our success as a capital city with such a high quality of life to end poverty, to become a net zero city by 2030 and create good places to live and work for our residents across the whole city. - The Change Strategy framework was published in 2019 and runs until March 2023. - The Integration Joint Board is tasked with delivering its vision for a caring, healthier, safer Edinburgh through taking actions to transform how Council and NHS services and staff teams work together; with other partners; and those who use services and communities.
 A Strategic Plan 2019-22 has been agreed and published - The Council's Financial Regulations and accompanying Finance Rules set out the requirement for Executive Directors to consider on an ongoing basis their respective budgets, including active management of risks and service pressures, delivery of approved savings and appropriate application of service investment.
-Taken together, these actions contribute to ensuring that the Council's overall expenditure is maintained within budgeted levels and that financial sustainability is secured in accordance with the financial strategy. - The Council had maintained revenue expenditure within budgeted levels for twelve successive years.
-While the 2019/20 outturn was adversely affected very late in the year by the initial impacts of the pandemic, a balanced position was achieved in 2020/21.
-In setting the 2021/22 budget, the level of the Council's unallocated reserves was significantly increased and, following the receipt of additional funding late in 2020/21, provision for the ongoing impacts of the pandemic similarly enhanced.
+Taken together, these actions contribute to ensuring that the Council's overall expenditure is maintained within budgeted levels and that financial sustainability is secured in accordance with the financial strategy. - In recent years, the Council has significantly increased the level of its unallocated reserves whilst also making provision for the on-going financial impacts of the pandemic.
 Regular revenue monitoring reports are submitted to Finance and Resources Committee and Full Council.
-Under the Scheme of Delegation only Full Council can approve the accessing of reserves. - All new budget proposals are subject to detailed officer and political scrutiny at the development, implementation and subsequent delivery stages.
-In addition, all Committee and Council reports require authoring officers to consider liaising as appropriate with Finance staff, the financial implications of planned actions, including the adequacy of budget provision, timing of costs and savings and any specific risks around implementation, informed by specific report writing guidance in this area.
+Under the Scheme of Delegation only Full Council can approve the accessing of reserves. - In addition, all Committee and Council reports require authoring officers to consider liaising as appropriate with Finance staff, the financial implications of planned actions, including the adequacy of budget provision, timing of costs and savings and any specific risks around implementation, informed by specific report writing guidance in this area.
 The Service Director: Finance and Procurement additionally requires to sign off the financial implications sections of all relevant reports, with the right to withdraw reports from Committee agendas where this is not undertaken enshrined in the Financial Regulations. - The Council maintains a detailed five-year financial framework and a ten-year capital plan.
 In addition to capturing changes in the Council's key income and expenditure drivers, the revenue plan incorporates the current and future financial implications of all material approved plans and actions, including the estimated continuing costs of the pandemic allowing decisions to be taken in the knowledge of their anticipated impact on delivery of the Council's key priorities.
 The Treasury Management Strategy is reviewed and subject to annual approval by the Council. - Decisions on any new borrowing are rooted in consideration of their prudence, affordability and sustainability, with levels of external borrowing assessed against a suite of prudential indicators as part of the annual budget motion and corresponding loans charge provision made within the budget framework. - The Council has approved its approach to participation requests as required by the Community Empowerment (Scotland) Act and reviewed its existing asset transfer policy to ensure compliance with the new legal duties.
-Asset transfers require committee approval and this control was utilised successfully in the transfer of Duncan Place Resource Centre. - The 2050 Edinburgh City Vision was welcomed and endorsed by the Policy and Sustainability Committee on 11 June 2020. - The council supported the work of the Edinburgh Poverty Commission which concluded at the end of 2020 and its recommendations are being taken forward through the Edinburgh Partnership Board and the Council End Poverty in Edinburgh Delivery Plan 2020-30. - The City Mobility Plan 2021-2030 sets out the Council's strategic approach to sustainable, safe and effective movement of people and goods around Edinburgh up to 2030 - The City Plan 2030 is in development looking at the development needs of the City.
-The City Plan will set out how we develop the city sustainably over the next ten years. - The Council is developing a net zero strategy to address the climate emergency, and strategically plan for the cities energy needs in a sustainable way.
-The Policy and Sustainability agreed the Council Emissions Reduction Plan on 30 November 2021. - The Integrated Impact Assessment (IIA) mechanism is built into policy making and decision making through the Council's committee reporting and policy templates.
+Asset transfers require committee approval, and this control was utilised successfully in the transfer of Duncan Place Resource Centre. - The 2050 Edinburgh City Vision was welcomed and endorsed by the Policy and Sustainability Committee on 11 June 2020.